seenickcode/fluttercrashcourse-lessons/recipe01-product-detail-pages/lesson06/README.md

 1. Managing Style
 2. Adding a Font
+3. A Note on Code Readability
-3. Pat Yourself on the Back!
+4. Pat Yourself on the Back!

 ## Lesson Requirements